Passion for spice cake since more than 150 years

 - Sugar was also supplied in bulk

-- Intelligent automated cutting and packaging machines entered the company.
+- Clever automated cutting and packaging machines entered the company.

 Anyone visiting Vondelmolen today sees a modern company where a great deal of attention is paid to innovation and sustainability.
 Yet it is still a real family business led by Jan Borms, the fifth generation steering Vondelmolen.